basicmi/AI-Chip/README.md

 Brainchip's [Spiking Neuron Adaptive Processor](http://www.brainchipinc.com/technology) (SNAP) will not do deep learning and is a curiosity without being a practical drop in CNN engineering solution, yet.
 IBM's [stochastic phase-change neurons](http://www.nature.com/nnano/journal/v11/n8/full/nnano.2016.70.html?foxtrotcallback=true) seem more interesting if that is a path you wish to tread.

 ## Groq
-[Groq](https://www.cnbc.com/2017/04/20/ex-googlers-left-secretive-ai-unit-to-form-groq-with-palihapitiya.html) is founded by Ex-googlers, who designed TPU.
+[Groq](https://www.cnbc.com/2017/04/20/ex-googlers-left-secretive-ai-unit-to-form-groq-with-palihapitiya.html) is founded by Ex-googlers, who designed Google TPU.

 ## Aimotive
-[This artical](https://www.bdti.com/InsideDSP/2017/07/27/AImotive) shows some information of aiWare IP of [Aimotive](https://aimotive.com/what-we-do/#aiware) .
+[This BDTi artical](https://www.bdti.com/InsideDSP/2017/07/27/AImotive) shows some information of aiWare IP of [Aimotive](https://aimotive.com/what-we-do/#aiware) .
 > Speaking of chips, AImotive and partner VeriSilicon are in the process of designing a 22 nm FD-SOI test chip, which is forecast to come out of GlobalFoundries' fab in Q1 2018 (Figure 4).
 It will feature a 1 TMAC/sec aiWare core, consuming approximately 25 mm2 of silicon area; a Vivante VIP8000-derivative processor core will inhabit the other half of the die, and between 2-4 GBytes of DDR4 SDRAM will also be included in the multi-die package.
 The convolution-tailored LAM in this test chip, according to Feher, will have the following specifications (based on preliminary synthesis results):
 > 2,048 8x8 MACs
 > Logic area (including input/output buffering logic, LAM control and MACs): 3.45mm2